JetBrains/kotlin-web-site/pages/docs/reference/generics.md

 </div>

+A where clause creates an intersection type; each sub-clause must be satisfied.
+In the above example, the threshold and all list items must implement *both* CharSequence and Comparable.

 ## Type erasure

 The type safety checks that Kotlin performs for generic declaration usages are only done at compile time.